mazyu36/langfuse-with-aws-cdk/README.md

 * Implements Aurora Serverless V2 for the relational database
 * Uses ElastiCache Valkey for caching and queue management
 * Employs S3 for blob storage
+* Supports optional Cognito integration for authentication (Ref: [Authentication and SSO](https://langfuse.com/self-hosting/authentication-and-sso))

+> [!NOTE]
+> Cognito integration uses a custom domain which requires a certificate created in us-east-1 (N. Virginia).
+> Amazon Cognito creates a Amazon CloudFront distribution, secured in transit with your ACM certificate.
+> For more information, see [Using your own domain for managed login](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-add-custom-domain.html).
+>
+> Therefore, the ACM certificate for Cognito is managed in a separate stack deployed in us-east-1.

 ## Set Up Your Environment